Monday, December 25, 2006

 I am, however, taking the kiddos and going to visit a friend in the burbs for the night.
 A college roommate calibre of friend, dig?
 That might help.
 That, a handful of halloween candy and a big glass of wine.
 Maybe three.
 Or it won't help at all and life might still suck as we know it today.

-So, this is what you get when I commit to posting every single day, whether I feel like screaming writing or not.
+So, this is what you get when I commit to posting every single day, whether I feel like

 And this.
 Pictures of my baby in a chicken costume.
 Because babies dressed like chickens are funny.